About Data Export Capability

 The maximum time span of data in any single export file is one day.
 For example, if historical reporting was not available for two days (because, for instance, the server or database has been down), the export will continue from the last exported high-water mark and move ahead one day in the data.
 The next export will continue from there, exporting no more than one day at a time, until the export has caught up with the current data.

-Genesys provides an SQL script, make_gim.sql, to assist you in creating a target schema into which to import the exported Info Mart data.
-If the Info Mart database schema version changes after you have set up your target database, you may need to update the target schema and change the import processing to accommodate the new database schema.
+Genesys provides an SQL script, update_target_gim_db.sql, to assist you in creating a target schema into which to import the exported Info Mart data.
+Execute the script against your target database to create a schema consistent with the Info Mart schema.

 The exported table data typically contains a mix of created and updated rows.
 For this reason, you should merge newly exported data with existing data loaded from prior exports.
 For example, first, load the export files into a temporary table and then use an SQL merge statement based on the primary key for the table to merge the data into a permanent target table that holds the cumulative data from prior exports.

 Process the export folders in order by folder name.

 If necessary, you can restart the export data stream from the beginning or from a fixed date.
 Also, you can re-export a time span backwards from the most recent export.